anmalkov/brief/Threat Model/General/Man in the middle.md

 **Principle:** Confidentiality and Integrity
 **Affected Asset:** Inbound Internet connections
-**Threat:** As a result of the vulnerability of not encrypting data, plaintext data could be intercepted during transit via a man-in-the-middle (MitM) attack.
+**Threat:** As a result of the vulnerability of not encrypting data, plaintext data could be intercepted during transit via a man-in-the-middle (MitM), downgrade or cross-protocol attacks attack.
 Sensitive data could be exposed or tampered to allow further exploits.

 **Mitigation:**